panchalsagar1815/Detection-of-Brain-Tumor/README.md

    - Gained insights into the characteristics of different tumor types.

 **Machine Learning Model:**
-Utilized the DenseNet201 model for tumor classification:
+Utilized the DenseNet201 model for tumour classification:
 ```python
 inp = model1.input
 ''' Hidden Layer '''